 About Me

 I am a Ph.D. student at the University of Oregon, advised by Dr. Samantha Hopkins.
-My research focuses on small mammal paleoecology, particularly during the Oligocene-Miocene of the Pacific Northwest.

 I recieved my B.Sc. in Evolution and Ecology from The Ohio State University and completed an undergraduate thesis on the evolution and ecology of bite force in geomorph rodents under the supervision of Dr. Jonathan Calede.